teronlabs/decimate/src/README.md

         * The ith sub-distribution is from subdist_cutoffs[i] to subdist_cutoffs[i+1]-1
         * The last sub-distribution is from subdist_cutoffs[-1] to the maximum delta.
         * There are len(subdist_cutoffs) + 1 sub-distributions.
+    * verbose: Set to True if a count of the samples written should be printed.
     * byte_order: The order of the bytes of each delta in the in_path file and out_path file (e.g. 'little')
     * writeText: Whether the subdistribution number should be written as text (0-9 then A-Z) rather than a binary value.
         * NOTE: If writeText is True, there must be 36 or fewer subdistributions (i.e. len(subdist_cutoffs) <= 35)